automationcloud/autopilot/README.md

 To contribute to changelog:

-- after the branch is merged to `master`, prior to releasing, add your entries to the top of the [CHANGELOG.md](CHANGELOG.md)
+- after the branch is merged to `main`, prior to releasing, add your entries to the top of the [CHANGELOG.md](CHANGELOG.md)
 - the `npm run release` script will automatically add the version number you're releasing if there are unversioned entries at the top

 ## Troubleshooting